For information about our new time series features launched with MongoDB 5.0, please check out this blog.

 What is time-series data?

 While not all data is time-series in nature, a growing percentage of it can be classified as time-series – fueled by technologies that allow us to exploit streams of data in real time rather than in batches.
 In every industry and in every company there exists the need to query, analyze and report on time-series data.
-Consider a stock day trader constantly looking at feeds of stock prices over time and running algorithms to analyze trends in identify opportunities.
+Consider a stock day trader constantly looking at feeds of stock prices over time and running algorithms to analyze trends and identify opportunities.
 They are looking at data over a time interval, e.g. hourly or daily ranges.
 A connected car company might obtain telemetry such as engine performance and energy consumption to improve component design, and monitor wear rates so they can schedule vehicle servicing before problems occur.
 They are also looking at data over a time interval.

 Why is time-series data challenging?

 Time-series data can include data that is captured at constant time intervals – like a device measurement per second – or at irregular time intervals like those generated from alerts and auditing event use cases.
 Time-series data is also often tagged with attributes like the device type and location of the event, and each device may provide a variable amount of additional metadata.
 Data model flexibility to meet diverse and rapidly changing data ingestion and storage requirements make it difficult for traditional relational (tabular) database systems with a rigid schema to effectively handle time-series data.
 Also, there is the issue of scalability.
 With a high frequency of readings generated by multiple sensors or events, time series applications can generate vast streams of data that need to be ingested and analyzed.
-So platforms that allow data to be scaled-out and distributed across many nodes are much more suited to this type of use-case than scale-up, monolithic tabular databases.
+So platforms that allow data to be scaled out and distributed across many nodes are much more suited to this type of use case than scale-up, monolithic tabular databases.

-Time series data can come from different sources, with each generating different attributes that need to be stored and analyze.
+Time series data can come from different sources, with each generating different attributes that need to be stored and analyzed.
 Each stage of the data lifecycle places different demands on a database – from ingestion through to consumption and archival.

 - During data ingestion, the database is primarily performing write intensive operations, comprising mainly inserts with occasional updates.
 Consumers of data may want to be alerted in real time when an anomaly is detected in the data stream during ingestion, such as a value exceeding a certain threshold.